On the relationship between logarithmic TAQ and logarithmic THH: Logarithmic topological Hochschild homology

 \begin{proposition} The logification construction induces stable equivalences of commutative symmetric ring spectra. \end{proposition}

-In the absolute setting we remark that, unlike in the context of \cite[Section 4.3]{RSS15}, it is not necessary to form an additional cofibrant replacement of $A$ when passing from ${\rm THH}(A, M)$ to ${\rm THH}(A, M^a)$, as the pushout of defining ${\rm THH}(A, M)$ captures a well--defined homotopy type without further assumptions on $A$.
+In the absolute setting we remark that, unlike in the context of \cite[Section 4.3]{RSS15}, it is not necessary to form an additional cofibrant replacement of $A$ when passing from ${\rm THH}(A, M)$ to ${\rm THH}(A, M^a)$, as the pushout of defining ${\rm THH}(A, M)$ captures a well-defined homotopy type without further assumptions on $A$.

 \begin{proof} In the case of absolute log ${\rm THH}$, this is \cite[Theorem 4.24]{RSS15}.
 We reduce from the relative to the absolute case using Lemma \ref{logthhjuggling}: there is a commutative diagram of commutative symmetric ring spectra, in which the indicated morphisms are stable equivalences.
-We obtain the desired statement by the two--out--of--three property. \end{proof}
+We obtain the desired statement by the two-out-of-three property. \end{proof}